Last Modified: 11:39am 04/10/2021

 Professor Pearce is a Visiting Professor in Computing Sciences in the department of mathematics at the Open University.

 He is the Lead for Musculoskeletal Sciences in the University of Buckinghamshire Medical School, which is to be based in Milton Keynes Hospital.
 Holding the post of Senior Clinical Lecturer since April 2015.

 He is a specialist medical reviewer for hip surgery to the British Bone and Joint Journal (BJJ).

-He has been appointed Senior Lecturer at the National Centre for Sports and Exercise Medicine at Loughborough University in January 2017.
+He held the post of Senior Lecturer at the National Centre for Sports and Exercise Medicine in Loughborough University from 2017 to 2021.

 His current research interests are technology in healthcare.
 He collaborates with the Open University in developing digital devices that record pain scores in patients.
 He is working on various other projects spanning lens technology in endoscopes, Thromboembolic deterrent stockings, augmented reality in hip replacement surgery.
 And use of technology and wearables to facilitate discharge from hospital.

 He is a member of the General Medical Council, the Royal College of Surgeons of England, The British Orthopaedic Association, and The British Hip Society (BHS), and British Association of Surgery of the Knee (BASK).

 He finds that saying ‘yes’ to every opportunity that comes his way is a very rewarding pastime…